 What you like and don’t like

 Often what you don’t like is more important than what you like.
 If you don’t like the colour orange, then tell them!
-Otherwise you will probably get an orange site back.
+Otherwise you will probably get an orange website back.

 When you are discussing likes and dislikes, it is important to justify them so the agency can understand your point of view.
 Your agency will be advising you based on their industry knowledge and experience – if you are asking them to do something that is against standards then there should be a good reason for it, not because “I don’t like it”.
 Remember that you are paying for the advice and expertise.
 To not take it on board is throwing your money down a drain.

-If your site has to perform certain functions, then these should be outlined in your brief to the agency before a quote is made and then discussed further when the project starts.
+If your website has to perform certain functions, then these should be outlined in your brief to the agency before a quote is made and then discussed further when the project starts.

 It is key that you detail this functionality so the agency understands what they need to produce.
 If you don’t, chances are this will happen: